GSA/idmanagement.gov/_university/ficampolicymatrix.md

 </ul>

 {%- for authority in guidance_authority | sort: authority.shortName  %}
-{% if authority.shortName != "White House" and authority.shortName != "U.S. Congress" %}
+{% if authority.shortName != "White House" and authority.shortName != "U.S. Congress" and authority.shortName != "USDS" and authority.shortName != "DOC" and authority.shortName != "OMB" and authority.shortName != "DNI" and authority.shortName != "CISOC" %}
 <h2>{{authority.shortName}}</h2>
 {% endif %}
 {%- for guidance in sorted_guidance | group_by: guidance.longName %}